taishi-i/awesome-ChatGPT-repositories/README.md

  * [VisualChatGPTStudio](https://github.com/jeffdapaz/visualchatgptstudio) - Add chatGPT functionalities directly on Visual Studio
  * [crawlee-python](https://github.com/apify/crawlee-python) - Crawlee—A web scraping and browser automation library for Python to build reliable crawlers.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and other files from websites.
 Works with BeautifulSoup, Playwright, and raw HTTP.
 Both headful and headless mode.
 With proxy rotation.
  * [supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
 It's a ChatGPT for your bookmarks.
 Import tweets or save websites and content using the chrome extension.
+ * [Auto-GPT-Plugin-Template](https://github.com/significant-gravitas/auto-gpt-plugin-template) - A starting point for developing your own plug-in for Auto-GPT

 ## CLIs